 Gate Valve Used and Applications

-- Gate valves are used in almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, and almost any services.
+- Gate valves are often used in almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, and almost any services.

-- Some special gate valve is used in slurry and powder product also, such as knife gate valve.
+- Some special type is used in slurry and powder product also, such as knife gate valve.

 - The gate valve is designed to provide good shutoff

 - Most of the gate valves can be used as bi-directional

 - They are suitable for high pressure and temperature application and require less maintenance

-- It cannot be used to control the flow.
+- It cannot be used to control the flow like globe valve and butterfly valve.

-- A gate valve is slow in operation.
+- It is slow in operation.
 Opening and closing take time which is good also as it reduces the chance of hammering.

 - When partially open, it creates vibration and noise.